bbawj/note-vault/Notes/2460 Software Safety and Security.md

 ### Key events
 1. Attackers gain access into network by infecting front end workstations.
 They then laid dormant for 4 months before starting lateral movement, compromising many endpoints, servers and administrator accounts
 2. Attacker remotely connected to Citrix servers and began ex-filtrating patient records undetected.
-	- Used a customized Remote Access Trojan to enable remote shell access to download and upload malicious files.
+	- Used a customised Remote Access Trojan to enable remote shell access to download and upload malicious files.
 This could not be detected by standard anti-malware solutions
 	- Publicly available hacking tool allowed for persistent presence of the account even if the password has been changed
 3. Suspicious queries were noticed but were reported to IHiS senior management only 1 month later.
 	- No controls to detect and block bulk queries.
 Database activity monitoring was not implemented.